Banff Legacy Trail is paved path at Canmore to beyond Banff in Banff National Park, Alberta, Canada.

 The view to the west is into the face of formidable Cascade Mountain, famous for its prominent and permanent posture towering over the Town of Banff at the end of Banff Avenue.
 More great memories.

 The view back along the Bow Valley towards Canmore shows how the accumulation of smoke over distance blocks long views.
 There is no perceptible smell of smoke and close range vision is clear.

-Just past the Banff Avenue left turn onto Tunnel Mountain Road, where the Banff Rocky Mountain Resort resides, I ride past a monument, not previously noticed, in spite of the fact I have driven this section of road hundreds of times.
+Just past the Banff Avenue left turn onto Tunnel Mountain Road, where the Banff Rocky Mountain Resort resides, the ride continues past a monument never previously noticed.

-The next leg is the ride out of the west end of the Town of Banff to Vermilion Lakes Scenic Drive.
-I expect this leg of the journey between the Town of Banff and the Bow Valley Parkway to be an amazing experience and I am not disappointed.
-The autumn views over Vermilion Lakes, to surrounding mountains, is always spectacular.
-I find it curious the road is not marked as a major section of the Banff Legacy Trail, or perhaps I was so distracted by the incredible scenery that I missed all the signs.
+The next leg is the ride out of the west end of the Town of Banff to Vermilion Lakes Scenic Drive where this leg of the journey between the Town of Banff and the Bow Valley Parkway will continue the amazing experience.

 The Banff Legacy Trail continues past the end of the Vermilion Lakes Scenic Drive.

 The Banff Legacy Trail gains gentle elevation past the end of the Vermilion Lakes Scenic Drive to a gate which, once again, brings the trail within close proximity to the TransCanada Highway.

 It is only a short distance further to the final gate just before the Banff Legacy Trail terminates at the intersection with the Bow Valley Parkway.